Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 mystery

-formation of a cube between the interplay of light and shadow.
+Formation of a cube through the interplay of light and shadow.

 Being monochrome the change in direction of the light hitting on the cube still continue to project the shape of the cube in one’s imagination, hence making it work in either way, dark on light or vice-versa.